Mixing solar panels of different brands is possible, but there are some important considerations to take into account before doing so:

 4. Age and wear: The age and wear of solar panels can affect their performance.
 If panels of different ages are mixed, older panels may have reduced efficiency compared to newer ones.

 5. Warranties and brands: Consider the warranties offered by each manufacturer and how they are affected when different brands are combined.
 Some warranties may be voided if panels of different brands are mixed.
+Discover more about our manufacturers and brands.

 6. Maintenance and monitoring: Different brands may have different monitoring and maintenance systems.
 Understand how these differences can affect the long-term management and maintenance of the system.